Jayla Hang: 2025

 Hang competed at the 2025 Winter Cup where she won silver in the all-around and on vault and floor exercise.
 She competed at the Antalaya World Cup where she qualified to all four apparatus event finals.
 She won gold on vault, placed fourth on balance beam, and sixth on uneven bars and floor exercise.
 She then competed at the Osijek World Cup where she won gold on floor, silver on beam, bronze on vault and placed eighth on bars.

 In May she was selected to compete at the 2025 Pan American Championships alongside Dulcy Caylor, Hezly Rivera, Gabrielle Hardie, Tiana Sumanasekera, and alternate Alessia Rosa.
 On the first day of competition, she won gold in the all-around with a score of 55.300 points, and qualified to all four individual apparatus finals.
 During the team final, she contributed scores on all four apparatuses towards the United States' first place finish.
 During the event finals, she won a medal on every apparatus, including silver on uneven bars, balance beam, and floor exercise, and bronze on vault.

 At the 2025 National Championships Hang faltered on the first day of competition but rallied on the second day to finish sixth in the all-around and third on balance beam behind Rivera and Skye Blakely and tied with Caylor.
 As a result she was added to the national team and invited to partake in the World Championships selection camp.
 At the conclusion of the selection camp Hang was named as a non-traveling alternate for the 2025 World Championships.

 On November 12, 2025, she signed with Florida.
+On July 17, 2026, she announced she would defer enrollment to Florida to train for the 2028 Summer Olympics.